 Mazda MX 30 Price

-You could lease a brand-new Mazda MX30 for as little as £192 every month when you’re signed up to loveelectric, which is a saving of 31% when you lease with a salary sacrifice scheme.
+You could lease a brand-new Mazda MX30 for as little as £192 every month when you’re signed up to loveelectric, which is a saving of 31% of running costs when you lease with a salary sacrifice scheme.
 If you’re interested to learn more, sign up here.